samsquire/ideas4/README.md

  * Decoupling release and deployment.
 Zero downtime deployments are easy with PHP but very difficult with software that runs endlessly, as a server.
  * Android Google Chrome edit performance on textareas lags the larger the document gets.
 I edit this document on my phone most of the time.

+# 123. Plain English pointer types

+C programming pointers and arrays are subtle.
+And calculating size of a struct or a pointer is subtle.

+Sometimes code can be obviously wrong and sometimes it's not.

+I propose a plain English syntax for referring to pointers.

+Referring to an array of pointers would be written as array of char pointers.

 # incomplete ideas